 - Degree: Master’s

-- Coverage: Merit-based funding
+- Coverage: Merit-based allowance

 - IELTS: Can be waived